 It does not come to an end at the death of its holder and passes to heirs but only the heirs of his body or descendant.
-The line of descent may be restricted making the
+The line of descent may be restricted by making the

 c.
 Life estate

 It is one granted to a person for his own life only.
-It’s enjoyed the person to whom it is granted during his lifetime.
+It’s enjoyed by the person to whom it is granted during his lifetime.
 If the grantee (granted person) dies the estate reverts to the granter (giver).

 d.
 Estate per outré vie